Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Introduction

-In an entirely separate development, dimensionality reduction techniques have shown the emergence of low-dimensional, latent structure in high-dimensional neural activity associated with tasks like motor control, navigation and working memory \cite{Perich2025neuralmanifold, Gallego2017manifolds}.
+In an entirely separate development, dimensionality reduction techniques have shown the emergence of low-dimensional, latent structure in high-dimensional neural activity associated with tasks like motor control, navigation, and working memory \cite{Perich2025neuralmanifold, Gallego2017manifolds}.
 These so-called \textit{neural manifolds} indicate that high-dimensional brain network activity is, in fact, constrained to low-dimensional subspaces where the dynamics are often more mechanistically interpretable.
-These low-dimensional dynamics are responsible for computation and may also emerge in RNNs \cite{Sussillo2013opening}, typically associated with \textit{low-rank} structure in the connectivity \cite{Mastrogiuseppe2018linking, Schmutz2025highdim}.
-Neural manifolds are just a single example forming part of the more general hypothesis that real-world network dynamics are effectively low-dimensional \cite{thibeault2024lowrank, prasse2022predicting}, which in turn can be seen as a special case of the well-known \textit{manifold hypothesis} for high-dimensional data \cite{fefferman2016manifold}.
-Neural data analysis has provided significant evidence that computational dynamics are encoded at the level of latent manifolds in empiricial brain network activity \cite{Perich2025neuralmanifold,Gallego2017manifolds,Mitchell2023neuralmanifold}.
-As a result, understanding how such cognitive processes can be encoded in RNNs via neural manifolds is crucial to understanding the mechanisms and limits of neural computation.
+These low-dimensional dynamics are closely linked to computation and also emerge in RNNs \cite{Sussillo2013opening}, e.g. due to \textit{low-rank} structure in the connectivity \cite{Mastrogiuseppe2018linking, Schmutz2025highdim}.
+Neural manifolds are just a single example forming part of the more general hypothesis that real-world network dynamics are effectively low-dimensional \cite{thibeault2024lowrank, prasse2022predicting}, which in turn can be seen as a special case of the well-known \textit{manifold hypothesis} for high-dimensional data \cite{fefferman2016manifold}. { Whilst neural data analysis has provided significant evidence that computational dynamics are encoded at the level of latent manifolds in empirical brain network activity \cite{Perich2025neuralmanifold,Gallego2017manifolds,Mitchell2023neuralmanifold}, we have yet to develop theoretical frameworks for understanding how RNNs can be trained to encode such cognitive processes.
+This is crucial to understanding the mechanisms and limits of neural computation.}